In this article:

 Private Home Care (also called self-funded or fee-for-service care) is support arranged directly with a provider, without relying on government funding to get started.

-That means there is no need to wait for a My Aged Care assessment or to manage an NDIS plan before support begins.
-You can discuss your needs, agree on the services that suit you, and put care in place sooner.
+That means there is no need to wait for the outcomes of My Aged Care assessments or to manage services within the constraints of funding rules.
+You can discuss your needs directly with your local Just Better Care office, agree on the services that suit you, and start care sooner.

 Private home care services can include the same kinds of practical and personal support that people often receive through government-subsidised programs, such as help with daily living, domestic assistance, transport, social support, and nursing care.

-The key advantages of Private In-Home Care are speed, flexibility, and direct choice.
+The key advantages of Private In-Home Care are speed, flexibility, choice and control.

 These benefits are reflected in the promise of Just Better Care Private, support services you arrange with your local Just Better Care office and pay for directly, with the benefit of faster commencement and the highest level of personalisation.
 Read more.